Swarm Settings Asset¶

 Timing & Visuals¶

-Time.fixedDeltaTimeandTime.maximumDeltaTimeat startup.
-Useful for locking simulation rate without touching Project Settings by hand. - Fixed Timestep — physics and swarm simulation timestep in seconds, applied when the toggle above is on.
-Smaller values mean more simulation steps per second and higher CPU cost.
+Time.fixedDeltaTimeandTime.maximumDeltaTimeat startup, locking the simulation rate and capping the catch-up window without you editing Project Settings.
+Turn it off only if you drive Unity's Time Manager yourself. - Fixed Timestep — physics and swarm simulation timestep in seconds, applied when the toggle above is on.
+The default

-- Visual Interpolation — controls how pooled agent visuals are positioned between fixed simulation steps.
+OnValidatekeeps this at or above Fixed Timestep; a value set from code at runtime is applied as-is, and Unity ignores any value below Fixed Timestep. - Visual Interpolation — controls how pooled agent visuals are positioned between fixed simulation steps.

 None— visuals snap to the last simulated position each frame.Interpolate— visuals blend between the previous and current simulated positions.
 Smooth at normal frame rates; adds one fixed step of visual lag.Extrapolate— visuals project ahead using the agent's current velocity.
 Responsive but can overshoot on sharp direction changes.